devisle/advanced-react-cli/README.md

 ## Credits

-This CLI uses some of the best GitHub repos' terminal commands under the hood, to execute it's functionality.
+This CLI uses some of the best repos' terminal commands under the hood, to execute it's functionality.
 We would like to credit the following GitHub repos making this CLI possible:

 - [Facebook - Create React App](https://github.com/facebook/create-react-app)
 - [Facebook - Prop Types](https://github.com/facebook/prop-types)